Git-Isa99/Detections-rules/READ ME.md

-Ciao, sono Isabel.
-Sto completando una laurea in **Lettere**, ma ho scoperto una forte passione per l’**informatica** e in particolare per la **cybersecurity**.
-Questo repository raccoglie i miei **appunti, esercitazioni e progetti pratici** mentre studio per la certificazione Microsoft (SC-200) e altre risorse di sicurezza informatica.

----
+Hello, I'm Isabel.
+I'm currently pursuing a degree in Humanities, but I've discovered a strong passion for computer science—especially cybersecurity.
+This repository collects my notes, exercises, and hands-on projects as I prepare for the Microsoft SC-200 certification and explore other cybersecurity resources.

-## Contenuti
+## Contents

-- **SC-200 Notes** → Appunti e query KQL su Microsoft Sentinel
+SC-200 Notes → Notes and KQL queries related to Microsoft Sentinel
-- **Incident-Reports** → Report simulati di scenari di sicurezza (phishing, ransomware, ecc.)

----
+Incident Reports → Simulated reports of security scenarios (phishing, ransomware, etc.)

-## Obiettivi del Portfolio
+## Portfolio Goals

-- Documentare il mio percorso di formazione in cybersecurity
-- Creare esempi concreti e pratici da mostrare a futuri recruiter
-- Condividere risorse utili anche per chi inizia in questo settore

----

-## Tecnologie e strumenti che sto imparando
+Document my learning journey in cybersecurity

+Create practical and concrete examples to showcase to future recruiters

+Share useful resources for others starting out in this field

+## Technologies and Tools I'm Learning
-- Microsoft Sentinel (SIEM) & KQL
+Microsoft Sentinel (SIEM) & KQL

-- Microsoft Defender
+Microsoft Defender

----